Azure/azure-sdk-for-python/doc/scenario_base_tests.md

     status: {code: 201, message: Created}
 ```

-In short, for the names of any Azure resources used in the tests, always use the `self.create_random_name` to generate its value.
+In short, for the names of any Azure resources used in the tests, always use `self.create_random_name` to generate its value.
 Also make sure the correct length is given to the method because different resource have different limitation of the name length.
 The method will always try to create the longest name possible to fully randomize the name.

 ### Sample 7.
 Prepare storage account for tests